 2. Uneven Wear and Wear Pattern on the Tires

-When the rubber wears off too much, it exposes the metal chords underneath the rubber, which forms the base of the tire.
+When the rubber wears off too much, it exposes the metal chords underneath the rubber, which form the base of the tire.
 Some people refer to it as ‘throwing sparks.’

 Mostly, finding weird patterns on the tire is a symbol that the metal chords will be exposed soon.
 Besides, what you need to understand is – a tire wears out differently in each stage of its life.
 In other words, as the rubber gets thinner, your tires will start depreciating even faster.